Overlooked by many travelers, Civitavecchia Cruise Port is more than just a cruise port or a gateway to Rome.

 How to get from central Rome to Civitavecchia

 To get to the Civitavecchia for your cruise from Rome, you have these alternatives:

 Private Transfer – If you are more than two people and want a private, door-to-door service, we recommend booking a private transfer before you leave home.
-It is the most expensive option, but you can share the cost with your fellow travelers.
-Book a pick-up from your Rome hotel directly to your hotel.´in Civitavecchia.
+It is the most expensive option, but you can share it with fellow travelers.
+Book a pick-up from your Rome hotel directly to your hotel in Civitavecchia.

 Taxi – Ask your hotel about pre-booking a cab.
 It takes just over an hour to get to Civitavecchia from central Rome.
 Traffic and queues, however, are unpredictable, especially in peak season.
 Taxis charge a flat rate.
 Establish the fare with your driver before you start.
 Expect to pay around 120 euros.